German navy chief Schönbach resigns over comments on Putin, Crimea | DW | 22.01.2022

 On Saturday, Ukraine's Foreign Ministry said it has summoned German Ambassador Anka Feldhusen to stress "the categorical unacceptability" of Schönbach's comments.

-The navy chief's comments come as Russia has gathered tens of thousand of troops on Ukraine's borders and many worry that an invasion could be in the works.
+The navy chief's comments come as Russia has gathered tens of thousands of troops on Ukraine's borders, raising fears that an invasion could be in the works.
 Russia has denied any planned aggression against Ukraine.

 The German government made no official statement, although it distanced itself from Schönbach's comments on Saturday.